compbioclub/compbioclub.github.io/_pages/hiring_phd.md

 -   In the interview, we will focus on your **critical thinking**, **debugging/problem‑solving skills**, **code comprehension**, and ability to **communicate and discuss research effectively**.
 -   Please treat it like a typical research group meeting, similar to what you’d experience in our lab during PhD training.

-We will identify the top candidates whose research style and critical thinking best fit our lab in `late September` and assist them with submitting their PhD applications through CityU’s online system.
+We will identify the top candidates whose research style and critical thinking best fit our lab in `Mid Oct` and assist them with submitting their PhD applications through CityU’s online system.